recaptime-dev/website/src/imprint.md

 for life[^1]) for most of Recap Time Squad projects.

 You may contact him via email at `ajhalili2006@crew.recaptime.dev` for general inquiries about the organization and its projects or reach out via SMS/RCS at `+63 994 325 9266` (also [Signal] and [Telegram]) for emergencies and abuse/incident reports only.
 (Please note that we do not accept calls, as written[^2]/async digital communications are much preferred.)

-**For Hack Club HQ/HCB team**: Andrei Jiroh is also reachable over at [Hack Club Slack] as a Hack Club alumni (since 2025)
+**For Hack Club HQ/HCB team**: Andrei Jiroh is also reachable over at [Hack Club Slack] as a Hack Club alumni (since 2025) via Slack DMs if needed.

 [Hack Club Slack]: https://hackclub.slack.com/team/U07CAPBB9B5
 [Telegram]: https://t.me/RecapTimeSquadCrew